buildbot/buildbot/master/docs/manual/cfg-intro.rst

 The config file is only read at specific points in time.
 It is first read when the buildmaster is launched.

-.. note: If the configuration is invalid, the master will display the errors in
+.. note:: If the configuration is invalid, the master will display the errors in
     the console output, but will not exit.

 Reloading the Config File (reconfig)